Innovar-Healthcare/BridgeLink/README.md

 <a name="java9"></a>
 ## 5. Running BridgeLink - an OSS Mirth Connect Fork -  in Java 9 or greater
-In order to run Mirth Connect in Java 9 or greater, copy the options from `docs/mcservice-java9+.vmoptions` and append them to either mcserver.vmoptions or mcservice.vmoptions, depending on your deployment.
-Then restart Mirth Connect.
+In order to run BridgeLink - an OSS Mirth Connect fork in Java 9 or greater, copy the options from `docs/mcservice-java9+.vmoptions` and append them to either mcserver.vmoptions or mcservice.vmoptions, depending on your deployment.
+Then restart BridgeLink.

 To run the Mirth Connect Command Line Interface, create a new file named mccommand.vmoptions in the Mirth Connect root directory.
 Copy all of the options from `docs/mcservice-java9+.vmoptions` into mccommand.vmoptions and save before launching the Command Line Interface.